Smarts-Hub/documentation-center/src/content/docs/sh-koth/intro/introduction.md

 ---
 title: SH-Koth documentation
+description: _Simple to use, powerful in action.
+A smarter KOTH solution._
 ---
-_Simple to use, powerful in action.
-A smarter KOTH solution._

 # Introduction
 Welcome to the **SH-Koth** documentation.